zaphosting/docs/docs/vserver-linux-javascript.md

 Installing NodeJS via nvm provides a more fine grained control over having different NodeJS versions associated with their own packages.

-Firstly, make sure you have curl installed on your system and then run the following command:
+Firstly, ensure that you have curl installed on your system and then run the following command.

 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash